How To Grow Bulbs From Seed

 by General Category

-Once harvested, allow the seeds to germinate in open air or in a paper envelope.
-Sow the seeds immediately onto a well drained mix (1:1 organic:inorganic).
+Once harvested, sow the seeds immediately onto the surface of a well drained mix (1:1 organic:inorganic) and water lightly.
 Ungerminated seeds should not be covered by the medium because they need light to germinate.
 If covering is necessary, a portion of the seed should be exposed to light.
 If you received material from overseas, most of the seeds will have sprouted by the time they arrive.
-Sow these immediately, using a pencil to make a hole which accommodates the radicle.
-The seed should still remain on the surface.
-Some seeds will only produce a tiny bulb which then goes dormant, others will continue to grow for the duration of the growing season.
+Sow these immediately, using a pencil to make a hole which accommodates the radicle (root).
+If small leaves have started to sprout from the radicle, put the join between the leaf and radicle at ground level.
+The seed should always remain on or above the surface.
+Some seeds will only produce a tiny bulb in the first year, which then goes dormant; others will grow continuously for a couple of years.
+If the seeds keep growing, do not force them into dormancy.

 If you live in the Northern Hemisphere and order amaryllid seeds from South Africa, they will arrive at exactly the wrong time for planting.
 You have two choices: plant them anyway, and do your best to keep the seedlings from dying in the heat of summer; or store them in the refrigerator in a sealed plastic bag.
 This can delay sprouting for a few months until the fall.
 Both approaches have risks, so if you have seed to spare it's a good idea to divide them into two lots and try both approaches (Michael Mace).
 Some growers have good luck sowing the seeds immediately and keep the plants growing in an air conditioned room under bright fluorescent light.